cdk-team/CDK/README.md

 |Persistence|K8s MITM Attack (CVE-2020-8554)|k8s-mitm-clusterip|✔|✔|[link](https://github.com/cdk-team/CDK/wiki/Evaluate:-k8s-mitm-clusterip)|
 |Persistence|Deploy K8s CronJob|k8s-cronjob|✔|✔|[link](https://github.com/cdk-team/CDK/wiki/Exploit:-k8s-cronjob)|

 **Note about Thin:** The **thin release** is prepared for short life container shells such as serverless functions.
-We add build tags in source code and cut a few exploits to get the binary lighter, the 2MB file contains 90% of CDK functions, also you can pick up useful exploits in CDK source code to build your own lightweight binary.
+We add build tags in source code and cut a few exploits to get the binary lighter.
+The 2MB file contains 90% of CDK functions, also you can pick up useful exploits in CDK source code to build your own lightweight binary.

 ### Tool Module